-The Mark Twain Exhibit in Hamilton Hall houses photographs, stereoscopic views, and memorabilia from the summers Mark Twain and his family spent in Elmira.
+The Mark Twain Exhibit in Cowles Hall houses photographs, stereoscopic views, and memorabilia from the summers Mark Twain and his family spent in Elmira.
 The Exhibit also contains association furniture and clothing.
 Trained student guides are on hand to speak with visitors daily throughout the summer and by appointment in the off-season about Elmira's unique place in Mark Twain's life.

 The Mark Twain Statue